321-iT/top20_harvester/README.md

 	lostarkaddict,pdubois
 	...

-Once you have finished all rounds, you have a final script   (final_ranking.sh) that will take all the "roundsX.csv" files and produce one final ranking based on the score of each person for each round.
+Once you have finished all rounds, you have a final script   (final_ranking.py) that will take all the "roundsX.csv" files and produce one final ranking based on the score of each person for each round.

 You can launch it like this: